Listen to Supply Chain Connections from Chain.io!SpotifyAppleGoogle

 Brian Glick 07:29

-So when I was much younger, I worked at a forwarder and customs broker who spun out a company very similar to gravity, right.
-And we were doing order management and, you know, helping companies see their production schedules and their carton labeling and all of these things upstream.
+So when I was much younger, I worked at a forwarder and customs broker who spun out a company very similar to gravity, right, and we were doing order management and, you know, helping companies see their production schedules and their carton labeling and all of these things upstream.
 And that way, I think, when we started down that path as a forwarder, and broker, we sort of said, Oh, well, we'll build a website, and the rest of this will be easy.
-What is it that that forwarders?
+What is it that with forwarders?
 And even now carriers who want to be supply chain management companies, what did they miss?
-What did they not understand about what makes this hard,
+What did they not understand about what makes this hard?

 Graham Parker 08:09